Voda launches largest, free trans mental health resource library

 As funding shows up for Voda, it will be directed toward improving its functionality, aiming to make it more engaging for LGBTQ+ mental health, similar to how Duolingo gamifies learning.

-Voda is expanding with paid AI-based features while continuing to provide free resources and monthly group therapy sessions.
+Voda is expanding with paid AI-based features while continuing to provide free resources and also host free monthly group therapy sessions at Queer Britain, UK’s national LGBTQ+ museum.
 The app plans to improve user engagement and expand offerings to include support for ace and intersex individuals.